cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 SMT will use it's own storage (could use the same database underneath) from the state machine store.
 For every `(key, value)` pair, the SMT will store `hash(key)` in a path (needed to evenly distribute keys in the tree) and `hash(key, value)` in a leaf (to bind the (key, value) pair stored in the `SS`).
 Since we don't know a structure of a value (in particular if it contains the key) we hash both the key and the value in the `SC` leaf.

-For data access we propose 2 additional KV buckets:
+For data access we propose 2 additional KV buckets (namespaces for the key-value pairs, sometimes called [column family](https://github.com/facebook/rocksdb/wiki/Terminology)):
 1. B1: `key → value`: the principal object storage, used by a state machine, behind the SDK `KVStore` interface: provides direct access by key and allows prefix iteration (KV DB backend must support it).
 2. B2: `hash(key, value) → key`: an index needed to extract a value (through: SMT → B2 → B1) having only a Merkle Path.
 Recall that SMT will store `hash(key, value)` in it's leafs.
 3. we could use more buckets to optimize the app usage if needed.